alt-react/Active-Directory-Home-Lab/README.md

   - a Windows Server 2022 machine
   - an Ubuntu Server machine.

-2) Install and configure:
+2) Install and configure Sysmon and Splunk on our:

-  - Sysmon
-  - Splunk

-  on our:

-  - Windows 10 machine
+   - Windows 10 machine and
    - Windows Server 2022 machine

      so they can:

    - collect telemetry
    - send log to a Splunk server

 ### Tools Used